rdbeach/JsonQuery/README.md

 JsonQuery
 =====

-A Java based structured query language for JSON.
+A Java based query engine for JSON.

 ## A quick look